turegum/nd0821-c2-build-model-workflow-starter/README.md

 This will iterate over all the environments created by `mlflow` and remove them.

 ## Release history
+* v1.0.3 - README.md file was updated
-* v1.0.2 - README.md file was updated
+* v1.0.2 - README.md file was added
 * v1.0.1 - A fix which drops rows in the dataset that are not in the proper geolocation
 * v1.0.0 - Initial release